 |Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 Liquid metal electro-chemical cells are of fundamental importance for stationary multi-MWh electrical energy storage systems.
 Liquid metal electro-chemical technology provides a practical means for utility scale daily storage and recovery of electrical energy.
-An important near term application is for energy storage at rural electric vehicle charging stations which either have a limited feed capacity from the electricity grid or which rely upon wind and solar electricity generation for primary energy supply.
+An important near term application for such batteries is for energy storage at rural electric vehicle charging stations which either have a limited feed capacity from the electricity grid or which rely upon wind and solar electricity generation for primary energy supply.
 A second potential application of this technology is for daily storage of electricity at times when it is cheap for later use at times when it is expensive.

 Maintenance of good performance from a liquid metal energy storage system requires an electronic charge control system that periodically automatically disconnects individual cell strings from the battery and completely discharges and then recharges each such cell string to recuperate its constituant chemicals.
 When operated in this manner thermally stratified liquid metal batteries have almost no loss of capacity during thousands of deep charge-discharge cycles.
 The round trip energy storage efficiency is typically about 75%.

 ELECTRO-CHEMICAL ENERGY STORAGE TECHNOLOGIES: